ColinLeeCampbell/cordova-plugin-couchbase/README.md

 * Create or open a pre-existing local couchbase databases.
 * Insert a JSONObject document into a local couchbase database.
-* Modify a prexisting document stored in a local couchbase database.
+* Modify a pre-existing document stored in a local couchbase database.
 * Perform a `Select *` document query that returns a list of JSONObject documents.
 * Upload all documents from a local couchbase database to a remote couchbase database through a php script.